The Dental Hygiene Program is 2 years in length, a summer session is included and all traditional college holidays are observed.

 Once accepted, students will need:

-You must graduate from an Accredited School of Dental Hygiene, You must pass the National Board Dental Hygiene Exam and you must pass the Western Region Examining Board Clinical Examination.
+You must graduate from an Accredited School of Dental Hygiene, You must pass the National Board Dental Hygiene Exam and you must pass a Clinical Board Exam.
 Once you have satisfied these requirements, you may make application to the Texas State Board of Dental Examiners for licensure.

 The National Board Dental Hygiene Exam is given in the Spring semester of your final year in the Dental Hygiene Program.
-The Western Region Examining Board Clinical Exam is given upon completion of your final year of the dental hygiene curriculum.
+A Clinical Board Exam is given upon completion of your final year of the dental hygiene curriculum.

 The ACT or SAT examinations are not specifically required by the program or the college.
 You will need to meet the Student Success Initiatives (SSI) requirements for admission to the college.
 College Advisors will be happy to help you with this.